rocketspops/prototype-demo/insight/01-discovery/Observation Sessions/CA-Julie_Axelrad_2013-02-27.md

 --- Basic reporting = impressions, clicks, pacing
 -- If a client has an ad server, usually they have analysts on their side -- MediaMind is the ad server we use for more full-service clients

+- MMS dashboard is missing the option to see who the AC is on the campaign
+- This became more important since they broke out campaign analysis ownership based on MediaMind or not (AC v.
+CA)
+- You add people in the Plan Details section of MMS
+- Because there's no space for AC in the SP/CM AM/CA columns, they put the AC assigned to the campaign in the notes

+# Assigning ownership
+- AM or AC creates the campaign which is housed in the "Media Plans" section of MMS
+- Create the campaign once they start building out a media plan proposal for the client
+- AM or AC will start building the media plan, (adding sites and placements)
+- They assign the campaign to the various team members at that point
+- Ownership can be edited at anytime by going to the Plan Details section of a campaign in MMS

+## Julie's workload
+- Julie tends to have larger campaigns but a smaller number
+- Currently has around 15 campaigns
+-- Has had up to 70
+- Depends on time of year and size of campaign

+## Dashboard Campaign Notes
+- Generally uses notes to track reporting schedule
+-- Includes how often, day of the week, and date of next report -- Example: "JA; weekly reporting M (next 03.04.13);"
+- Also uses notes to annotate to-do's for campaigns
+-- Example: "JA; wrap up needed (in fb-show line items) -- Example: "Weekly reporting T (3.5.13); request inventory avails for yahoo targeting"
+- Depending on the stage of a campaign (e.g. Pending v.
+Live), CA/CM use the notes
+- Users can only enter in one note
+- New note replaces old note
+- Julie has found that if you put your initials by the note, it's less likely that someone will delete it

 # Task observations
 ________________________________________________________________